IevaNavikiene/MindMouse/readme.md

 * Serve the public folder
 * You should be getting a live training and testing with normalized beta absolute power and after it move the mouse.
 If the process stopped it is maybe due to the bad signal from one of the frontal electrodes
+* You can stop (and start) mouse control by typing "y" letter
 # Game examples
 I enjoyed play with mouse movements these simple games: http://minimouse.us/index.html

 # TODO
-1. Live second graph update
-2. Pause for Mouse moving functionality
+1. Write tests
-3. Draw SVM boundary
+2. Draw SVM boundary
-4. Compare SVM to other nonlinear classifier or model with more input parameters
+3. Compare SVM to other nonlinear classifier or model with more input parameters
-5. Show which electrode signal is bad
-6. Use TP9, TP10 electrodes when they are good
+4. Use TP9, TP10 electrodes when they are good
-7. Make code more object orientated
+5. Make code more object orientated
-8. Add tutorial and articles
+6. Add tutorial and articles
-9. Normalize input
-10. Visualize battery status
+7. Visualize battery status
-11. Send training data to database
+8. Send training data to database (personal classifiers)\
+9. Button in interface to start or stop mouse control

+If you have some questions just write to ieva.vaisnoraite2@gmail.com

 # Forked from